stackforge/python-libraclient/doc/command.rst

    The virtual IP ID of an existing load balancer to attach to

-.. program:: libra_client delete
+.. program:: libra delete

 delete
 ^^^^^^

 Delete a load balancer

-.. option:: --id <id>
+.. option:: <id>

    The ID of the load balancer

-.. program:: libra_client limits
+.. program:: libra limits

 limits
 ^^^^^^

 Show the API limits for the user

-.. program:: libra_client list
+.. program:: libra list

 list
 ^^^^